• Getting Started

 onClick: () => alert('Hello MeoNode!'),

-Layout and container elements pass children via the children prop.
+Layout and container elements take a single props object; children go on the children prop.

 Applies to: Column, Row, Div, Section, Header, Footer, Main, Nav, Form, Ul, Ol